James C. Cain was born in February 1847 in Marshall County, WV, one of 10 children of John and Ann Elizabeth (Earlywine) Cain.

 They produced four daughters, none of whom were married – Anna Marguerite Marshall, Jessie Willadene Marshall, Helen Arminta Marshall and Gertrude Marie Marshall.

 Sadly, Gertrude died on Feb.
 5, 1915 at the age of nine, while the family was living in Denver.
 Her tender remains were shipped back to Washington for funeral services at her grandmother Cain's home, followed by burial in Washington Cemetery.

+At some point, Eliza and Ed returned to Washington.
 In 1934, the Cain and Marshall families combined again.
 Eliza's widowed sister Armena Miner married Ed's divorced brother Benjamin Franklin Marshall.
 The ceremony took place in the home of Armena's son Odger Miner in Aliquippa, Beaver County, PA.